Pickled Asparagus

 • While waiting for canner pot to come to a boil, wipe each jar rim to ensure nothing is on it to interfere with tight seal.

-• Dip new lids with seals into hot water for about 30 seconds.
-Using tongs, carefully tip water out of each lid and place on top of jars.
+• Dip new seals into hot water for about 10 seconds.
+Carefully place on top of jars.
+Add rings and tighten, being careful not to over tighten.

-• Remove and cool on counter.
+• Remove jars carefully and cool on counter.
 Seals will "pop" as they invert during the cooling process.
 Any jars that don't seal properly can be stored in the refrigerator.

 • Pickles can be opened in a few weeks but are best left at least a month and last for ages in the pantry.